The holiday season is filled with joy and laughter, presents and quality time with family. For many this is the most

 The following is a list of 9 gift ideas for service members and their families when the holidays fall during a deployment:

 For young children missing hugs from their mother or father, this is the perfect gift.
 Whether your child ends up calling it Mommy Doll or Daddy Doll or Hug-a-Hero, this is a great way for children to cope with separation.
-The Daddy Dolls website also offers other gifts, such as dog tags, photo pillows and photo puzzles.
+The Daddy Dolls website also offers other gifts, such as dog tags, photo pillows and t-shirts.

 2. USO Wishbook

 The USO Wishbook lets you purchase gifts for service members to celebrate special occasions.
-You can purchase gifts like comfort food packages, deployment kits and phone calls home for service members or gifts for families like tech to connect and long distance bedtime stories.
+You can purchase gifts like comfort food packages, deployment kits, electronic kits, phone calls home and long distance bedtime stories.
 After purchasing a gift, send an e-card with a personal message.

 3. Operation Homefront's Holiday Meals and Toy Drive

 Operation Homefront also has a Holiday Toy Drive program to distribute toys and gift cards to junior enlisted military families.
 Visit your local Dollar Tree store in November and December to donate toys, and check out Operation Homefront's Facebook page to stay updated on events and registration.

-Portraits of Love works with local USO offices to set up photo shoots for service members' families on USO bases across the country.
+Portraits of Love works to set up photo shoots for service members' families across the country.
 The goal is to create memorable portraits to send to the service members overseas and to their families at home.
 Their partnership with the USO has allowed the Portraits of Love project to reach even more military families.